ymuuuu/MainBlog/src/content/posts/Advanced Frida Detection Bypass ( Anti-Frida )/index.md

     4. Read memory at 0x749098c000
     5. Compute checksum of memory contents
     6. Compare to disk checksum
-    7. Frida modified memory → MISMATCH → DETECTED!
+    7. Frida modified memory → MISMATCH → DETECTED
    └─────────────────────────────────────────────────────────────┘

    WITH BYPASS (libc.so removed from fake maps):
    ┌─────────────────────────────────────────────────────────────┐
     1. Open /proc/self/maps → REDIRECTED to fake file
-    2. Find line containing "libc.so" → NOT FOUND!
+    2. Find line containing "libc.so" → NOT FOUND
     3. Can't get address → Can't compute checksum
     4. Check FAILS SILENTLY or SKIPS
-    5. NO DETECTION!
+    5. NO DETECTION
    └─────────────────────────────────────────────────────────────┘

    The checksum code TRUSTS /proc/self/maps to tell it where
    libc is.
-We LIE to it, and it never checks the real libc!
+We LIE to it, and it never checks the real libc

 └────────────────────────────────────────────────────────────────────┘